cap-collectif/consultation-gouv-fr-deployment-api/README.md

-# Standardization proposal for the OGP toolbox consultations deployment API
+# Standardization proposal for the "French consultations portal" deployment API

 ## Context

-This document is a proposed specification for the deployment APIs that consultation service providers will be required to develop for allowing the OGP toolbox to implement a "one-click instant deploy".
+This document is a proposed specification for the deployment APIs that consultation service providers will be required to develop for allowing the French consultations portal to implement a "one-click instant deploy".

 ## Terms & vocabulary

- * the "*platform*": the OGP Toolbox platform ;
+ * the "*platform*": the French consultations portal platform ;
  * the "*provider(s)*": the SaaS consultation provider service(s).

 ## Proposal

 Allowing a smooth yet secure deployment requires a symetric set of APIs:

- * one part must be run and maintained by the service provider ([Cap Collectif](https://cap-collectif.com/) for instance, among others) ;
+ * one part must be run and maintained by the service *provider* ([Cap Collectif](https://cap-collectif.com/) for instance, among others) ;
- * the other part must be run by Etalab/OGP, to collect feedback and informations from the service providers.
+ * the other part must be run by the *platform*, to collect feedback and informations from the service providers.

-This specification emphazises the "providers" part, but also gives some hints on the "OGP" side:
+This specification emphazises the "providers" part, but also gives some hints on the "*platform*" side:

  * [provider.swagger.yml](provider.swagger.yml) lists the set of APIs that should be exposed by the providers.
-Some of them are quite work-demanding and we cannot therefore expect all this work to be done by the service providers by Decembre 8th, 2016.
-The *MVP* APIs, required before December 8th, are tagged with the `MVP` tag ;
+Some of them are quite work-demanding and we cannot therefore expect all this work to be done by the service providers by December 8th, 2016.
+The *MVP* (Minimum Viable Product) APIs, required before December 8th, are tagged with the `MVP` tag ;
- * [platform.swagger.yml](platform.swagger.yml) lists the minimal APIs to be exposed by the OGP platform before December 8th, 2016.
+ * [platform.swagger.yml](platform.swagger.yml) lists the minimal APIs to be exposed by the *platform* before December 8th, 2016.

 Some design principles: